-There are hundreds, nay thousands of bow saw models out there each advertised as the best bow saw around.
+There are hundreds, nay thousands of bow saw models out there each advertised as the best bow saw for camping and survival around.
 However, contrary to what advertisers would have you believe not every bow saw is right for you.

 Before jumping into the market for your first bow saw or a replacement there a few things you need to know.
 First is what you need to consider when shopping for a bow saw.
 Just because a saw looks fancy does not mean it’s worth your time.

 On the other hand just because a saw has a low market price does not make it inferior to pricier ones.
 In simple terms, a well-informed customer is able to figure out which saw is right for them.
 Towards this end here is a list of six bow saws that you should consider.